tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Final dataset

-The final dataset is saved as a workspace and summarized below.
+The final dataset is saved in the workspace and summarized below.

 ```r